js3050/sentiment_analysis/README.md

     We looked at the combined dataset and figured out that it was well balanced which is good.
      -> TODO: Attach Image

-    Further, we can see that there are many words that can through our model of track and these need to be cleaned.
+    Further, we can see that there are many words that can throw our model off track and these need to be cleaned.
     Example : tags like "</br>", spaces, punctuation marks and so on.